Anushri-A-Shetty/Online-Restaurant-menu-and-ordering-system/README.md

-A web-based restaurant menu and ordering system built using HTNL,CSS and JavaScript.
+A web-based restaurant menu and ordering system built using HTML,CSS and JavaScript.
 It allows user to select food items from menu and automatically calculates total bill.

 Technologies Used: